larascremin/snake-game/README.md

 ### SNAKE GAME 🐍

-This is a simple Snake Game developed in JavaScript.
-Also, all design and illustrations, including pixel art, were made by me.
+This is a simple Snake Game developed in JavaScript. <br>
+All design and illustrations, including pixel art, were also made by me.

 ##